Historic Fredericksburg, Virginia

 After the war, the city settled down to relative prosperity.
 Grand mansions mingled with tidy frame houses and a bustling business district by the river.
 But a few generations later the city’s location would come again into play – and this time it brought danger and disaster.

-Located halfway between the two Civil War capitals Washington, D.C., and Richmond, Va., Fredericksburg was battered bloody for three years.
+Located halfway between the two Civil War capitals Washington, D.C., and Richmond, Va., Historic Fredericksburg, Virginia was battered bloody for three years.
 The city was crippled by a Federal offensive in December 1862.
 Confederate troops defending the heights above the city were able to hold off repeated Union attacks mounted from the shell-pocked remains of the business district.
 The armies were back in the spring of 1863.
 This time most of the fighting raged outside the city, at a country crossroads called Chancellorsville.
 Again, in 1864, the blue and the gray clashed nearby.
 U.S. Grant had begun the last big campaign in the East in the tangled Wilderness.
 Ignoring massive losses, he soon had punched through to Spotsylvania.
 In each of the campaigns, the armies left many of their dead and wounded behind.

-Today’s Fredericksburg has preserved its memories well.
+Today’s small City of Fredericksburg has preserved its memories well.
 Its large downtown historic district is dotted with Colonial structures and reminders of the people who lived and worked here.
 Its Civil War past is inescapable.
 A major National Park interprets the battles, and the city still shows its glories and its scars.